Sanako is a Finnish Educational Tech company helping schools and language teachers to improve language teaching efficiency and results.

 The ongoing Covid-19 pandemic has undoubtedly been one of the most significant disruptions to global language teaching and learning.
 Particularly in the US, where governors and legislatures closed 124,000+ public schools in 48 states during the first part of 2020, moving language teaching online.

-Three months on, we spoke to teachers from Newton North High School in Massachusetts and Cannon School, North Carolina to find out how things had changed and discovered some unexpected silver linings.
-Read on to find out the details and get ideas how to prepare for the new school year.
+We spoke to teachers from Newton North High School in Massachusetts and Cannon School, North Carolina to find out how things had changed and discovered some unexpected silver linings.
+Read on to find out the details and get ideas how to prepare for the new year.

 How has Covid-19 changed language teaching in America's schools?